thilomueller/mqt-yaqs/README.md

 ![Banner](images/banner.png)
+## NOTE: This is an early alpha version released to provide code for various works released in the context of my work (Aaron Sander).
+A full release will come later once more features are added.

-# yaqs (Yet Another Quantum Simulator)
+# YAQS (Yet Another Quantum Simulator)
-yaqs (Yet Another Quantum Simulator) is a Python library, primarily focused on simulating open quantum systems, noisy quantum circuits, and designing realistic quantum hardware.
+YAQS (Yet Another Quantum Simulator) is a Python library, primarily focused on simulating open quantum systems, noisy quantum circuits, and designing realistic quantum hardware.
 This repository follows a “src/” layout to keep the code organized and testable.

-## NOTE: This is an ultra-early alpha version released to provide code for various works released in the context of my work (Aaron Sander).
-A full release will come later once more features are added.

 ## Features
-- **Tensor Jump Method**: Simulate large-scale open quantum systems with a paralellized implementation
+- **Simulation of Open Quantum Systems**: Simulate large-scale open quantum systems with a paralellized implementation using the Tensor Jump Method (TJM)
-- **Equivalence Checking**: Check the equivalence or non-equivalence of quantum circuits with a scalable MPO-based method.
+- **Equivalence Checking of Quantum Circuits**: Check the equivalence or non-equivalence of quantum circuits with a scalable MPO-based method
 - **WIP: Noisy Quantum Circuit Simulation**: Investigate the effect of noise on large quantum circuits
 - **WIP: Quantum Hardware Design**: Design better quantum hardware with realistic simulation methods